 Why 70% Fairtrade dark chocolate?

-When Dark Matters brownies began in 2012, Gemma knew it would need to have dark chocolate at its heart.
+When Dark Matters brownies began in 2012, Gemma knew it would need to have chocolate at its heart.
 From working in the industry, she knew dark chocolate wasn’t as accepted as milk chocolate, with milk outselling dark 10/1.
 However, knowing that the rich complexities of chocolate could help her create the ultimate brownie, that didn’t put her off.

 Gemma wanted to not only bring banging brownies to the masses, but to also open up the idea of using higher percentage, and better quality chocolate in the process.

-After a LOT of research to find the best chocolate for the ultimate vegan brownies, Gemma chose a certified Organic and Fairtrade 70% dark chocolate couverture to use.
+After a LOT of research to find the best chocolate for the ultimate vegan brownies, Gemma chose a certified Organic and Fairtrade 70% chocolate couverture to use.
 This is the same high quality chocolate used in premium chocolate making.

-That’s why 70% dark chocolate is either the first, or one of the first two ingredients in all of our brownie recipes, bar none.
+That’s why 70% chocolate is either the first, or one of the first two ingredients in all of our brownie recipes, bar none.

 Can dark chocolate be sweet?